All About the Fellowship (PDF) | How to Apply (PDF) | Fellowship Application (PDF)

 Recipient of the 2011 APHA Public Health Fellowship in Government and Brookings Institution LEGIS Congressional Fellow engaging in the federal public policy process and to gain a deeper understanding of the membership, organizational structure and legislative processes and procedures of the United States Congress.

 Craig Mosbaek, MPH

-Recipient of the 2010 APHA Public Health Fellowship in Government and Brookings Institute LEGIS Congressional Fellow
+Recipient of the 2010 APHA Public Health Fellowship in Government and Brookings Institution LEGIS Congressional Fellow

 Read about Craig’s year on the Hill…